 The very core of LinkedIn is its users.
 They create profiles to find jobs and seek opportunities in the corporate world.
 There are also users who create profiles to find people to work for them.
 Without them, LinkedIn wouldn’t be the professional platform that it is today.
 As such, it’s vital that we look at the numbers and figures that they’ve produced, starting with an answer to the question, How many LinkedIn users are there?

-The platform crossed this mark last 2017, 15 years since it was founded.
+The platform crossed the 500-million mark last 2017, 15 years since it was founded.
 And the number has been consistently growing.
+The data from 2020 shows that LinkedIn currently counts 675 million users.

 2. LinkedIn is still far from its user goal of 3 billion.